What is SOCKS proxy? Definition, SOCKS5 & benefits explained

 Setting up a SOCKS proxy is slightly more manual than installing a VPN app.
 You typically have two options: configuring it for a specific application to keep your other traffic normal, or setting it up for your entire operating system.

-8.1.
-Setting up SOCKS5 on browser (Chrome and Firefox)
+9.1.
+Setting up SOCKS5 on browser (Chrome, Firefox, and Safari)

-Many users prefer this method because it only routes web traffic through the proxy, allowing other apps like games or system updates to run at full speed on your direct connection.
+Many users prefer the browser-level approach because it only routes web traffic through the proxy, allowing other apps like games or system updates to run at full speed on your direct connection.

 For Mozilla Firefox: